jpcposts/jpcposts.github.io/_posts/2024/2024-04-17-elastic_vs_splunk.md

-📝 For more information, you can refer to this [BetterStack article](https://betterstack.com/community/comparisons/splunk-vs-elastic-stack-elk/)for additional information.
+📝 For more information, you can refer to this [BetterStack article](https://betterstack.com/community/comparisons/splunk-vs-elastic-stack-elk/) for additional information.